 Notice of Violation (NOV)

 If the violation is not corrected following the Warning Letter, the second step is often issuance of a NOV.
-This notice provides a second grace period and sets a date for a hearing at the Environmental Control Board (ECB).
+This notice provides a second grace period and sets a date for a hearing at the Office of Administrative Trials and Hearings (OATH).
 Do not ignore the Notice of Violation.
 Contact the Commission if you have questions.

 Stop Work Orders